-This statement has been published in accordance with the Modern Slavery Act (2015) and sets out the steps taken by MAS during the financial year ending 31 December 2018 to comply with it.
+This statement has been published in accordance with the Modern Slavery Act (2015).
+It sets out the steps taken by MA during the financial year ending 2020 and highlights the steps we take to ensure compliance.

 Our Supply Chains